byzer-org/byzer-lang/docs/en/mlsql-grammar.md

 'where'? expression? booleanExpression* ('as' db)?
 ```

-Here, `format` is the name of the target storage engine you want to connect ,and
+Here, `format` is the name of the target storage engine you want to connect.
-`expression` and  `booleanExpression` is used to provide extra information like username, passowrd so MLSQL can establish the
+`expression` and  `booleanExpression` are used to provide extra information such as username and password such that MLSQL can connect to the target.
+Finally, the `db` is an alias to this connection.
-connection to the target.

-Finally , the `db`  gives the target a name which can be seen as alias to this connection.

 Demo: